 Web address: https://calmharm.co.uk/#row1

-Description: App provides activities help manage the urge to self-harm.
+Description: App provides activities to help manage the urge to self-harm.
 Developed with ideas from DBT.
-Activities done by users are private.
+Activities are private.
 App can be an aid in treatment, but does not replace it.

 Users: 100K+ downloads with 4.2 star average rating (Google Play Store)